This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Water Filter

 We have a Nature Pure filter fitted, a job a competent DIY’er could manage.
-We love not having to buy bottled water and then having to cart the empty bottles around until we find a recycling point.
+We love not having to buy bottled water and then carting the empty bottles around until we find a recycling point.

-Have a look at our essential motorhome kit list for an idea of what kit and gear we think is important when taking a motorhome to Europe.
-You’ll also find links to a free motorhome packing list covering kitchen, garage, gadgets, safety equipment and personal essentials.
+Have a look at our essential motorhome kit list for an idea of what kit and gear we think are important when taking a motorhome to Europe.
+You’ll also find links to a free motorhome packing list to download and print covering kitchen, garage, gadgets, safety equipment and personal essentials.

 RELATED POST: 101+ Motorhome Essentials You Need + Packing Checklist